What is TDS?

 Numerous transactions are covered under the purview of TDS sections and calculation of TDS can be tricky in some sections.
 Here, we shall discuss some examples of different sections to make the calculation clear.

 Under the section, 194A tax is to be deducted on payment of interest other than interest on securities.
-However, no tax is required to be deducted if amount of such interest paid or credited or is likely to be paid or credited does not exceed Rs 10,000/- in case of banking company, co-operative society engaged in the business of banking and post office deposits and Rs 5,000/- in any other case in a financial year.
+However, no tax is required to be deducted if the amount of such interest paid or credited or is likely to be paid or credited does not exceed Rs 10,000/- in case of a banking company, co-operative society engaged in the business of banking and post office deposits and Rs 5,000/- in any other case in a financial year.
 Also, note that no tax is to be deducted on savings account interest.

 - Scenario 1: Suppose interest paid or credited or is likely to be paid or credited by a banking company to a person in a financial year is Rs 9,000/-, then no tax is required to be deducted as the amount has not exceeded the cap of Rs 10,000/-.